Envato Elements 16.50

 Before downloading the item, you will need to either register it for use on a specific project or download it for trial use.
 The latter is the best option if you just want to take a closer look at an item, before deciding to use it on a particular project.
-It’s worth pointing out that once you’ve registered an item for use on a specific project, you can continue to use the item even if your subscription has ended.
+It’s worth pointing out that once you’ve registered an item for use on a specific project, you can continue to use the item even after you’ve ended your subscription.

 When you’ve made a choice, a zip archive of the files is downloaded to your computer.
 You can then extract the files from the archive and open them with a compatible software application or service.

 It’s good to see that if you download a background image or other type of graphic, you’ll also get access to the JPG or PNG versions of the files in addition to the editable Photoshop or Illustrator files (depending on the type of file you’ve downloaded).
 Having a JPG or PNG version of the asset means you can instantly use it without needing access to a specific software application.